hussienmohammed122nshs/aidanandrews22.github.io/content/posts/vibecode.md

 ## in progress
+> i envision a worl where developers will write 0 lines of code. the paradigm shift will be from programming to engineering. you will still need to be a strong capable engineer, but you will not have to erite codr

 So lets discuss the elephant in the room, "vibe coding" has put the internet in a chokehold.

 lets start by discussing what the term "vibe coding" even means